-The application site (of approximately 1.03 hectares) lies in an elevated position to the east of Bacup.
+The application lies in an elevated position to the east of Bacup.
 The site is to the east of Tong Lane, located opposite St. Mary's Primary School and its grounds.
 Tong Farm and its associated buildings lie directly east of the site, on slightly higher ground.